-A student dismissed from ASUMH or his/her program of study for academic reasons are not maintaining satisfactory academic progress and must submit an appeal to receive assistance during his/her next term of attendance at ASUMH.
+A student dismissed from ASUMH or his/her program of study for academic reasons is not maintaining satisfactory academic progress.
+Students who were already on a satisfactory academic progress status of Financial Aid Warning must submit an appeal to receive assistance for the next term of attendance at ASUMH.
+Students dismissed for academic reasons, not already on Financial Aid Warning, will be placed on Financial Aid Warning.